 STINK BUG LIGHT TRAP

-Stinkbug traps will last a long time; there are replacement bulbs available so you should set them out as needed throughout the winter and spring as migrating stinkbugs on the move find they’re way inside.
-The traps are a great alternative to spraying and will no doubt work to reduce local numbers.
-To see just how good our trap works, view the video below.
-In this video, TV Station WPXI puts several traps to the test and our trap outperformed all the traps tested.
+The other great thing about Stink Bug Traps is that they’ll last a long time; we have replacement bulbs and other components so you can keep it working for many years.
+Unfortunately they won’t end the problem but rather keep it under control.
+To see how good our trap works, view the video below.
+In the video, TV Station WPXI puts several traps to the test and our trap outperformed all others!
 Click here to see the entire WPXI STORY

 STINK BUG REPELLENT